 Parking rules and regulations are subject to change for certain campus events, special occasions and emergencies.
 Restrictions will be posted by the Parking and Transportation Services office and will be strictly enforced.

-Only valid student permits are approved in these lots.
+Only valid student virtual permits are approved in these lots.
 Faculty and staff are prohibited from parking in these lots.

 Faculty/Staff & Student Shared Lots